Pormons/fasterrcnn-pytorch-training-pipeline/README.md

-# A Simple Pipeline to Train PyTorch FasterRCNN Model
+# A Simple Pipeline to Train PyTorch FasterRCNN Model forked